Geovation/os-components/README.md

 ## Demo

+Get your Ordnance Survey API key, and create a file called apikey.js which resides in the os-components folder.
+In the file place:

+    var osApiKey = "YOUR_API_KEY_HERE12345"; // Change with your API Key

-You can use :
+Then you can use :

     npm install -g live-server
     live-server

-From the folder to view the demo.
+From the folder to serve the demo.
 Alternatively copy the files to your web server of choice.